Northern Pomo language

-Northern Pomo is a dormant Pomoan language, formerly spoken by the indigenous Pomo people in what is now called California.
+Northern Pomo is a dormant Pomoan language, formerly spoken by the indigenous Pomo people in what is today California.
 The speakers of Northern Pomo were traditionally those who lived in the northern and largest area of the Pomoan territory.
 Other communities near to the Pomo were the Coast Yuki, the Huchnom, and the Athabascan.
-Ukiah High School first began offering Northern Pomo in the Fall 2020.
+Ukiah High School first began offering Northern Pomo to students in Fall 2020.

 Classification

 Northern Pomo falls under the Western branch of the Pomoan language family, and it is the only language categorized in this branch that is not part of the Southern group.

 Related languages

 There are seven different Pomoan languages: